unlooped/FuzzySearchJS/README.md

 FuzzySearchJS
 =============

-Prime Implementation for fuzzy searching
+Prime Implementation for fuzzy searching.

 FuzzySearchJS provides an easy and modular way for fuzzy searching in JS for multiple purposes.

 Special thanks to Arian Stolwijk and Dimitar Christoff for some early reviews and some ideas.